GiantGeorgeGo/giantgeorgego.github.com/_posts/2015-11-19-Valgrind-profiling-for-Android-Native-Development.md

 			which says I have use of uninitialised value.

 <h2>3.
 Valgrind configuration for android native development</h2>
 I would highly recommend you to read valgrind's [README.android](http://valgrind.org/docs/manual/dist.readme-android.html), which give a detailed discussion of this.
+And The HelloValgrind example is based on my Ubuntu's gcc/g++ toolchain which is generally by default.
+As for the cross compilation, you need to specify the tool chain used for your target architecture, more info about the android buid system, please refer to also [**Getting Started with the NDK**](http://developer.android.com/ndk/guides/index.html).

+./configure CC="$CC" CXX="$CXX" CPPFLAGS="-DANDROID_HARDWARE_generic" --prefix=/home/likewise-open/SPREADTRUM/george.yan/tool_tip/my_android_valgrind --host=armv7-unknown-linux --target=armv7-unknown-linux --with-tmpdir=/sdcard

 <p>{{ page.date | date_to_string }}</p>